 On August 18, 2003 air temperatures reached 100°F (37°C) in Tulsa, Oklahoma.
 At about 4:30 pm, a vapor cloud of propylene that had formed around cylinders in the yard ignited, spreading fire around the Airgas gas distribution plant.
 As in the St Louis incident, cylinders exploded and flew into the community, damaging cars and homes (see Figure 7).
-Tulsa Fire Department investigators concluded that although the official cause is undetermined, the most likely cause was "propylene venting due to the prolonged exposure to excessive heat."
+Tulsa Fire Department investigators

-&lt;sup>4 Liquefied petroleum gases (LPGs) are gases that are liquefied by applying pressure.
-Common LPGs include butane, propane, and propylene.
-Air temperature data from the nearest National Weather Service reporting station.
+4 Liquefied petroleum gases (LPGs) are gases that are liquefied by applying 6 Ai pressure.
+Common LPGs include butane, propane, and propylene. stat

-- propane, and propylene.
-A majority of the cylinders that ejected from the site were acetylene cylinders. - Identified in the fire department or company investigation report.
+5 A majority of the cylinders that ejected from the site were acetylene cylinders.

+7 Identified in the fire department or company investigation report.